-On July 1, 2013, Governor Jerry Brown signed into law the new Local Control Funding Formula (LCFF), which significantly changes how California funds its K-12 schools and gives school districts more authority over how the money will be spent.
+On July 1, 2013, Gov. Jerry Brown signed into law the new Local Control Funding Formula (LCFF), which significantly changes how California funds its K-12 schools and gives school districts more authority over how the money will be spent.

 The new funding formula replaces the old system of “revenue-limits”—general-purpose funding from the state, which was based on complex historical formulas and made up approximately 70% of a district’s budget—with a per-student base grant that varies by grade span.